sewcio543/TI_Projekt/README.md

 # GrudgeHub

-GrudgeHub is a place where you can let it all out!
+`GrudgeHub` is a place where you can let it all out!

-This social media does not accept positive content, only grudges and complaints.
+Positive content is strictly forbidden, only grudges and complaints are allowed.

-If you are too polite, app will turn itself into a [teapot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418).
+If you are too polite, the app will turn itself into a [teapot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418) taking your coffee with it.

 ## Getting started